Adityaaaaaaaaaaaaaaa/MCH/my_cooking_helper/README.md

 Pull requests are welcome!
 Feel free to open issues or propose new features.

 ## Status
-My Cooking Helper is currently under active development.
+Cookgenix is currently under active development.

 ---
 Started coding **21 May 2025**